jchip/nix-clap/README.md

 - `unknown-option` - when an unknown option is found, emitted with option name
 - `unknown-command` - when an unknown command is found, emitted with command context, which has `name` field.
 - `no-action` - when you have commands with `exec` and user specified no command that triggered an `exec` call.
+* `regex-unmatch` - when you have [value coercion](#value-coercion) using a RegExp but the user specified a value that didn't match the RegEx.
+  * You typically should:
+    * Install your own handler to throw to abort parsing.
+    * Remove default handler to not print any warning.
+    * Install your own handler to print your own warning.
 - `exit` - When program is expected to terminate, emit with exit code.

 ### Default Event Handlers